reclaim-the-stack/talos-manager/README.md

 #### Deploying with a specific talos version

+Talos version can be configured on the Settings page of the application.

-If you need to support a legacy version of Talos you can set the `TALOS_AMD64_IMAGE_URL` and `TALOS_ARM64_IMAGE_URL` ENV variables to point to the specific version you need.
-You will also need to manually build the docker container using the `TALOS_VERSION` build arg.
+However, to support configuration generation in legacy versions you may also need to manually build the docker container using the appropriate `TALOS_VERSION` build arg.
 Eg:

 ```
 docker build --platform linux/amd64 --build-arg TALOS_VERSION=1.3.7 -t registry.heroku.com/<heroku-app-name>/web .